yuchen21-web/Imputation-for-scRNA-seq/README.md

 ```

-3. Package CL-Impute as a python function with setup.py for use in other code
+3.Package CL-Impute as a python function with setup.py for use in other code

 3.1 package CL-Impute utils in shells
 ```shell